tmvcontrol/micro-sam-ba/README.md

          example ``/dev/ttyACM0``.
     ``<start-address>`` and ``<size>`` can be specified in decimal, hexadecimal (if prefixed by ``0x``) or octal (if prefixed by ``0``).

+# Platforms

+This version supports Windows
+Linux support is currently untested, but it was working several versions ago.